joaofpdmn/joaofpdmn/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying on Universidade Federal Do Rio De Janeiro
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning NestJS

 - ⚡ Fun fact: I'm a musician and a football lover!!!